-AudioMastering comes with several out of the box presets so you can easily pick the preset you like or make your own which is easy due to the simple interface.
+AudioMastering for iPad comes with several out of the box presets so you can easily pick the preset you like or make your own which is easy due to the simple interface.

 To show how this app work I made a short loop in Cubasis, exported it and processed with several presets so you can hear the app in action (also you can see the waveform before and after the processing).